 Kent State's Center for the Visual Arts Will Celebrate Grand Opening May 6

-The Center for the Visual Arts, the new home of Kent State University's School of Art, will celebrate its grand opening on May 6.
+The Center for the Visual Arts, the new home of the Kent State University School of Art, will celebrate its grand opening on May 6.
 The festivities begin at 3 p.m. with a short program, immediately followed by building tours, live entertainment, student exhibitions and refreshments.

 Concluding the grand opening events, a lecture by distinguished visiting artist Mel Chin will begin at 6:30 p.m. in Room 165.
 The opening program and events, as well as the keynote lecture, are free and open to the public.
 RSVPs are appreciated.